Observing EYFS teaching: what to look for

 • Does the practitioner use different learning styles so that the children can interact with the staff and each other?
 (For example, visual aids, touch, sounds and movements)

 • Are staff modelling key vocabulary to the children?
-Is it displayed so that adults, children and parents can see it in the room?
+Is it displayed so that adults, children and parents/carers can see it in the room?

-Read further guidance on how to carry out lesson observations, and use our template to help you record your findings during an observation.
+See our article on how to carry out lesson observations for further guidance, and templates to help you record your findings during an observation.

 Sources